 The Brookline Department of Public Works wishes to invite the community to attend Brookline’s inaugural Spring Fest next week.

-Location: Allerton Overlook at Olmsted Park, 203 Pond Avenue
+The location is Allerton Overlook at Olmsted Park, 203 Pond Avenue, Brookline, MA 02445.

 There is limited street parking near Olmsted Park, so attendees are encouraged to walk, bike, or use public transit to get to Spring Fest.
 The nearest T stop is the Brookline Village station on the Green Line.

 Spring Fest is a celebration of trees and will serve as the kickoff event for the Town’s recently completed Urban Forest Climate Resiliency Master Plan, and will include an Arbor Day planting and proclamation.

 The event also will feature family-friendly activities, including yard games, crafting stations, a tree-themed scavenger hunt, food and music.
 Town forestry staff will conduct a live pruning demonstration and share tree care resources, including information on how residents can apply for a free tree.

 The event will include the following scheduled activities:

 - 11:00 a.m. – Tree ID Walk with Brookline GreenSpace Alliance;